CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/AdvancedFunctions/Expansion_Methods.md

 # Expansion Methods

 You can add more methods to an already existing class.
-It is pretty like a custom function and can replace the former in some cases.
+It is pretty much like a custom function and can replace a pre-existing method in some cases.

 ## Basic Syntax
 Generally, you declare a static using: